vidinity/eslint-plugin-entered-modules/README.md

 - Children modules can access parent internal APIs through special `entry..children` files.
 - All imports can only traverse exactly 1 directory segment (except sibling file imports).

-For more details on the modular architecture pattern, see the [architecture documentation](https://github.com/vidinity/eslint-plugin-entered-modules/blob/main/docs/modular-architecture.md).

 ## License

 MIT